What’s the Best Way to Transport Freight?

 FreightCenter’s large network of nationwide trucking companies provides you with full-service freight options.
 You get the best combination of service and price when you book your freight shipments through FreightCenter.

-Freight is anything too big to ship by parcel.
+Freight is anything too heavy or large to ship by parcel.
 Parcel shippers are like your local post office or UPS.
-Usually anything over 100 pounds is considered freight.
+Usually anything over 150 pounds is considered freight.

 Types of Freight